3cn-ecn/nantralPlatform/docs/docs/production/staging-server.md

 Sometimes, you might want to remove the modifications you have pushed on the staging server (but not on the main server).
 You have two ways to do this:

 1. Create new commits which revert your previous commits, and merge them on the staging branch
-2. If you have way too much commits, you may prefer to reset the staging branch (see bellow).
+2. If you have way too much commits, you may prefer to reset the staging branch (see below).

 ### How to reset the staging branch (advanced)